Sotheby's International Realty

 Eastside

-While Canyon Road stands as the artistic heart of Santa Fe—captivating residents and visitors alike alike––it’s truly a river canyon and at the top is an entrance to the Dale Ball Trails leading to the trails of the Sangre de Cristo mountains.
+While Canyon Road stands as the artistic heart of Santa Fe—captivating residents and visitors alike––it’s truly a river canyon, and at the top is an entrance to the Dale Ball Trails leading to the trails of the Sangre de Cristo mountains.
 Driving back down the other side of the canyon on Cerro Gordo Road leads to East Alameda and East Palace Avenue, a historic neighborhood of tree-lined side streets and beautifully-kept historic adobe homes.

 Bishop’s Lodge Road

-Bishop’s Lodge Road was named for the summer retreat of Archbishop Jean-Baptiste Lamy, which is now the Bishop’s Lodge Resort, perched on the east side of the road leading to the charming village of Tesuque.
+Bishop’s Lodge Road was named for the summer retreat of Archbishop Jean-Baptiste Lamy, which is now the Bishop’s Lodge Resort, perched on the east side of the road and leading to the charming village of Tesuque.
 Both sides of the road are graced with classic adobe homes, thoughtfully planned neighborhoods, and in some cases, grand estates, including the New Mexico Governor’s Mansion.

 Tesuque